 But did I like the characters enough to spend money on their merchandise or in a mobile game the way I do with Love Live?
 No. Well, maybe I can buy a Hiyo charm or something.
 But most of the characters and the show as a whole need a lot more work before it gets to the point where fans will be desperate to get their favourite as a UR.

 “To prevent the audience from leaving, Hanako goes on stage and basically makes a fool out of herself.“

 However, even with some good characters, the characterisation was uneven.
 We barely learned anything about the members of HES (Haru, Eri, Sarasa), and I would have likely to have learned more about Roro.
 If they had cut out some of the unneeded parts (like the giant octopus) and fixed certain plot points, we may have been able to learn more about each of them.

 As Music Girls headed toward its end, I prayed the final episode would somehow redeem the series.
 Unfortunately, it resulted in more unpredictability.
 This was both good and bad.
 It wasn’t your typical “We put on a great show and now everyone loves us!” scenario.
 There was an unexpected twist that could have maybe worked, but it was executed in a very weird way.
 Basically, the power goes out during an important performance, and the crowd starts to get bored.
 To prevent the audience from leaving, Hanako goes on stage and basically makes a fool out of herself.
 The Music Girls all get upset at Hanako – and at themselves – for letting her embarrass herself in front of so many people.

 Somehow, their fight leads to more than 10,000 people showing up to the performance.
 The label executives, who were threatening to disband the group, then decide to let the Music Girls stay together.
 So, weirdly, the drama kept the group together?
-However, after all of her sacrifices to the group, the Music Girls let Hanako become an official member.
+However, after all of her sacrifices for the group, the Music Girls let Hanako become an official member.
 But Hanako still can’t sing…